-In the course of our business activities as financial planners and advisers, we collect and hold personal information about our clients such as current and previous names and contact details; date of birth; marital, housing and residency status; dependents; employment details; income and expenses; tax information; bank, superannuation and insurance details; assets and liabilities; benefits received, and estate plans.
+During our business activities as financial planners and advisers, we collect and hold personal information about our clients such as current and previous names and contact details; date of birth; marital, housing and tax residency status; dependants; employment details; income and expenses; tax information; bank, superannuation and insurance details; assets and liabilities; benefits received, and estate plans.
 In addition, we retain a copy of identity documents such as a drivers’ licence, passport, birth certificate etc. Most of this information is required by us in order to develop a comprehensive and appropriate financial strategy to progress our clients from their current financial situation to where they’d like to be within a given time frame and to ensure our advice is in our clients’ best interests.
 Much of it is also required to meet our legal obligations under the Corporations Act 2001, FOFA legislation and Anti-Money Laundering and Counter-Terrorism (AML/CTF) laws.
 We will only collect information from you that is necessary for us to perform our business activities and comply with regulations.
 Due to the nature of our business, it is not possible to offer personal financial advice to clients without establishing their identity and collecting relevant personal information.

 We will only collect information from you by lawful and fair means, without being unreasonably intrusive.
 This may be by questionnaire, email or in a face to face meeting.
 Before collecting that information from you, we will endeavour to explain why we are collecting the information, how it will be used, to whom it might be disclosed and the constraints on our service if you do not provide the personal information requested or if the information you provide is inaccurate.

 We will primarily collect personal information about you from you.
 However, in some cases, it may be necessary to collect personal information about you from third parties such as superannuation funds, your accountant or tax adviser, your employer, your investment broker and/or your mortgage or credit lender.
 We will always seek your consent before gathering personal information about you from third parties.